xl0/lovely-docs/doc_db/sveltejs-svelte/Introduction/digest.md

 ## Reactive Logic Files

-`.svelte.js` and `.svelte.ts` files allow using Svelte runes outside components for reusable reactive logic and shared state across the app (reassigned state cannot be exported).
+`.svelte.js` and `.svelte.ts` files are regular JS/TS modules that support Svelte runes for creating reusable reactive logic and sharing reactive state across your app.